Shafiullah90/PATHAN-MD-BOT/README.md

 1. Fork the Repository
 2. Sync fork if already forked
 3. Download ZIP → Upload to your panel
-4. Extract files & delete ZIP
+4. Unarchieve files & delete another
 5. Move all files into container (../)
 6. Go to console → Start bot
 7. Wait 5–10 mins